erokhins/KotlinResolutionAlgorithm/README.md

 ```

 ## Resolve candidate
-For each candidate we must give an answer match or not.
+For each candidate we must give an answer if it is a match or not.
 If not, we collect some errors.
 Now, we have collected JetTypeInfo for arguments and receiver.
 Also we builded shape types for lambda arguments(see *Resolve receiver and arguments*).